 Six years ago, I conducted an experiment on Twitter after being alarmed by the voluminous number of people using #retard as a hashtag—thousands a day.
 Many came from teens.
 I tweeted at strangers, said I was the mom of a child with disabilities and politely asked them not to use the word.
 I was largely greeted with ridicule and anger.
 I wrote about my disheartening experience here.
 A year later, I made a video, Would You Call My Child A Retard?
 It still seemed to be some people's favorite word in the history of words.

 Yesterday, I searched Twitter to see how often the word "retard" was used within 24 hours.
 There were about 40 total mentions.
 The insult du jour is libtard (liberal + retard), yet even then, there were maybe 30 mentions of it.
-True, a lot teens have switched from Twitter to Snapchat, but there's still an overall major decline in the presence of the word on social media.
+True, a lot of teens have switched from Twitter to Snapchat and Instagram, but there's still an overall major decline in the presence of the word on social media.
 I've personally heard less people saying it.
 That's progress.

 So here's what we also need to talk about.